-Testosterone hormone is also responsible for growth of beards in male, growth and development of sex organs, deepening of the voice, sperm production, sexual drive and erection frequency.
+Testosterone's responsible for the growth of beards in males, the growth and development of sex organs, the deepening of the voice, sperm production, sexual drive and erection frequency.

-In men when testosterone levels are low, it can pose a real threat to their manhood.
-Science identifies the usual age when testosterone begin to decline is after 40 with an average rate of 1 to 2 percent decline per year.
-But beyond the natural there are also other causes linked to either our lifestyle or our nutrition which thrusts the deterioration of testosterone prior to the usual age, they are:
+In men when testosterone levels are low, it can pose as all too real of a threat to their manhood.
+Science identifies the usual age when testosterone begins its decline as after 40, with an average rate of one to two percent in decline each year thereafter.
+Beyond the natural, there are other causes linked to either our lifestyle, or our nutrition, which spikes and accelerates the deterioration of testosterone prior to the usual age, they are:

 - High levels of cholesterol: It can even contribute to erectile dysfunction.

 - Tumors or damage to the testicles, obesity, high blood pressure, diabetes, kidney failure, stress and many more clinical conditions.

 Listed below are some foods, herbs and exercises considered effective, and proven to be natural remedies for those out there suffering the debilitating, manhood-robbing effects wrought by low testosterone.

 Zinc deficiency can cause the enzyme (biological molecule responsible for thousands of metabolic processes) to function too actively converting testosterone into estrogen (primary female sex hormone) leading to hormonal imbalance in the body.
 Therefore, keep intake of zinc adequate – foods that are high in mineral zinc are: oysters, roasted pumpkin, dried watermelon seeds, sesame butter and squash seeds.